-In addition to the requirements of Chapter 9 of this Manual, drainage near trees should incorporate additional provisions.
-Where there is a volume change potential within the ground, the provisions include:
+In addition to the requirements of Chapter 9 of this Manual, drainage near trees should incorporate additional provisions where there is a volume change potential within the ground, the provisions include:

-- Increased falls to cater for any ground movement: - · Deeper and wider backfill of granular material; - A drainage system that is capable of movement - should heave and shrinkage occur.
-Drainage pipes should not be encased in concrete; - Additional clearance is required where drains pass through the structure of a building to allow for additional movement.
+- i.
+Increased falls to cater for any ground movement. - ii.
+Deeper and wider backfill of granular material. - iii.
+A drainage system that capable of movement that may occur due to heave and shrinkage.
+Drainage pipes should not be encased in concrete. - iv.
+Additional clearance is required where drains pass through the structure of a building to allow for additional movement.